jg10545/patchwork/docs/feature.md

 ## SimCLR

+*Note: this trainer is redundant with the `HCLTrainer` so I plan on deprecating it.*

 `patchwork` contains a TensorFlow implementation of the algorithm in Chen *et al*'s [A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/abs/2002.05709).